afaqahmedkhalil/ml_project/README.md

               "conda activate text2pic"

 Step 3: Install Jupyter Notebook in "text2pic" environment code:

            "conda install notebook -y"

 Step 4(a): Install PyTorch with CUDA support (for GPU) code:

       "conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia"

       (b): Install PyTorch if you don't have a GPU (for CPU) code:

              "conda install pytorch torchvision torchaudio cpuonly -c pytorch"

 Step 5: Install the diffusers library using pip:

               "pip install diffusers"

 Step 6: Install other required libraries using pip:

               "pip install transformers accelerate scipy"

 Step 7: Install "diffusers" using "pip" while the "text2pic" environment is active:

                "pip install diffusers"

-       [NOTE] if current installation "sympy" version is 1.13.3 and "torch" explicitly requires "sympy" is version 1.13.1, then you should downgrade your sympy version to match the requirements.
+[NOTE] If current installation "sympy" version is 1.13.3 and "torch" explicitly requires
+         "sympy" is version 1.13.1, then you should downgrade your sympy version to match the requirements.